labeattie/testpreviewsite/_posts/2022-03-07-spanish-learning-tools-download.md

 ![verb_tool](/testpreviewsite/assets/verb_tool.jpg)

 ## Word list
 For my rote vocabulary practice, I developed a word list of 3600 words to learn.
 The text file above contains the Spanish word, translations, and categories, which you can import into [Anki][anki], or use however else you would like.

+Note, when importing into Anki, if you have other decks already made, be sure and change the setting for "Existing notes" to "Duplicate", or else it might not bring them all in.
+I had this issue, and ended up starting over after a couple of weeks of progress.

-I was inspired to just practice some vocabulary directly by this blog post: [How Many Words Do You Need to Know to Be Fluent in Spanish][words_blog], which suggests that knowing the most common 3,000-4,000 words in a language will give you the capability of understanding and speaking 90% or more of it.
+I was inspired to practice vocabulary directly by this blog post: [How Many Words Do You Need to Know to Be Fluent in Spanish][words_blog], which suggests that knowing the most common 3,000-4,000 words in a language will give you the capability of understanding and speaking 90% or more of it.

 A little further into the post, one study claimed you want to know roughly the following amounts of each type of word to obtain 90% proficiency.